 Stanford Publishing Course, Guest Faculty, 1982-83.

-1979-87: Lecturer, member of the continuing faculty, Dominican College, San Rafael.
+1979-87: Lecturer, member of the continuing faculty, Dominican University, San Rafael.
 Taught Micro- and Macroeconomics, Organizational Behavior, International Business, New Venture Management, and Business, Society & the Individual (business ethics).
 1980: Resident Director of the Dominican-at-Oxford Program, University College, Oxford University.
 1982: Instructor for California Certificate in Management Accounting (CMA) Program.

 Master of Business Administration, Pepperdine University, 1976.